HEIWA-IT/trippricer-workshop/README.md

 - Bash for understanding the scripts and make it evolve

 If you do not want to weigh down your machine, support via GitPod is possible.
-## IF you use GitPod execute the followng command to have the correct JDK: 'sdk install java 17-open && sdk default java 17-open'
+## IF you use GitPod execute the following command to have the correct JDK: 'sdk install java 17-open && sdk default java 17-open'

 ##  __It is advised to run the following command on the master branch: make ci__
 This will allow you to download the project's dependencies in advance.